Visa documentation

 The documents we notarize most often

 Affidavits of financial support (I-134 / I-864 style for any country), sponsorship and invitation letters for tourist or business visas, employment verification letters, single-status / never-married affidavits for marriage visas, parental travel consent for minors, and certified copies of passports, transcripts, and degrees.
-If the consulate sends you a specific form to sign in front of a notary, your NotarySeal agent will follow the embassy's formatting requirements exactly — no rejected stamps.
+If the consulate sends you a specific form to sign in front of a notary, your NotaSealPros agent will follow the embassy's formatting requirements exactly — no rejected stamps.

 Notarization plus authentication, in one workflow

 Most visa packets need more than a notary stamp.
 The signed document has to be authenticated by the state, and for non-Hague countries, legalized by the embassy.
-NotarySeal agents notarize, file with the Secretary of State, and walk the document into the DC embassy — all under one job number, with tracking and an estimated return date you can share with your immigration attorney.
+NotaSealPros agents notarize, file with the Secretary of State, and walk the document into the DC embassy — all under one job number, with tracking and an estimated return date you can share with your immigration attorney.

 Common visa scenarios